OpenEvalProject/evals/manuscripts/elife-39637/v2/manuscript.md

 To find out if frameshifting can occur at single CGA-CGG pairs in other sequence contexts, we tested sequences from seven yeast genes in our reporters, including six codons on either side of CGA-CGG pair.
 Frameshifted GFP/RFP was detected in asc1Δ mbf1Δ mutants in all cases (Figure 4E, Figure 4—figure supplement 2E).
 In particular, the two native sequences with CGA-CGG-C resulted in frameshifted GFP/RFP in the single mutants (Figure 4E, Figure 4—figure supplement 2E).
 Thus, CGA-CGG-C is likely a frameshifting sequence, and contexts that allow frameshifting have not been eliminated from native genes.

-## +1 frameshifting occurs with the CGA codon in the P site
+### +1 frameshifting occurs with the CGA codon in the P site

 To understand how frameshifting occurs, we wanted to define the direction and position of the actual frameshift.
 The high efficiency of frameshifting at the CGA-CGG-CAC sequence provided a useful tool to study frameshifting since there is only a short potential frameshifting sequence (a single inhibitory codon pair).
 We inserted this sequence with its neighboring codons from the RNA-ID reporter into a construct for purification of the frameshifted polypeptide (Figure 5A).
 The construct was designed such that the protein could be purified either with an upstream affinity tag (GST) to yield all polypeptides or with a downstream affinity tag (Strep II or the ZZ domain of IgG) to yield only frameshifted polypeptides.
 Treatment with LysC, which cleaves after lysine was expected to yield a 16 or 17 amino acid peptide for analysis by mass spectrometry, depending upon the mechanism of frameshifting.

 ![Figure 5.](https://cdn.elifesciences.org/articles/39637/elife-39637-fig5-v2.jpg)

 **Figure 5.:** (A) Schematic of the purification construct for the frameshifted peptide.
 An eight amino acid sequence with a single CGA-CGG pair from the RNA-ID reporter was inserted between a GST tag and an out-of-frame StrepII tag.
 LysC treatment of purified frameshifted protein yields a 16 or 17 amino acid peptide.
 The red nucleotide indicates the extra nucleotide in the +1 frame construct.
 (B) Schematic of four possible frameshifting events at the inhibitory CGA-CGG codon pair, each of which can be distinguished by one or two amino acids in the resulting peptide.
 Ribosomes can frameshift either in the forward direction (+1) or in the reverse direction (−2) when the P site is occupied by either the CGA codon (first amino acid in the out-of-frame peptide shown in green) or the CGG codon (the first amino acid in the out-of-frame peptide shown in orange).
 (C) Purified protein products of both in-frame and +1 frame constructs were analyzed by SDS-PAGE, stained with Coomassie Blue.
 The frameshifted protein of +1 frame construct from Strep purification (in red box) was excised, cleaved with LysC and analyzed by Mass Spectrometry, resulting in identification of the peptide shown below the figure.
 This peptide corresponds to that expected of a +1 frameshift occurring when the CGA codon occupies the P site.
 (D) Overexpression of tRNA corresponding to +1 frame codon improved frameshifting efficiency, while overexpression of tRNA corresponding to the next in-frame codon significantly reduced frameshifting. ns: p > 0.05, *p < 0.05, **p < 0.01, ***p < 0.001.
-10.7554/eLife.39637.023Figure 5—source data 1.

 If frameshifting occurred in the local region near the CGA-CGG codon pair, there are four possible events that could all give rise to +1 GFP signal.
 Ribosomes could frameshift in the +1 direction with either the CGA or the CGG in the P site, yielding the RGTT or the RRTT sequences shown in Figure 5B.
 Alternatively, ribosomes could undergo −2 frameshifting at either codon, yielding the peptides RDGTT or RRGTT (Figure 5B).
 In yeast, −2 frameshifting was observed upon expression of the mammalian antizyme (Matsufuji et al., 1996) and −2 frameshifting also occurs in PRRSV virus (Fang et al., 2012).
 We purified the frameshifted protein, as well as an in-frame control protein with the sequence expected for a −2 frameshift at CGG (Figure 5C) and subjected them to mass spectrometry.
 The frameshifted protein yielded the peptide VTNLRGTTWSHPQFEK, the expected peptide from a +1 frameshift beginning with the CGA codon in the P site of the ribosome.
 Thus, we infer that frameshift occurs with CGA in the P site, yielding only one Arg amino acid on the nascent peptide, then switches to a glycine codon GGC.